soodoku/tldr/summaries/17_phishing.md

 12. Learn from data on what works:
     "But Palmolive also got another, subtler dividend from the coupons.
 By affixing coupons to their advertisements, Lasker and Hopkins could tell which ads worked; which ones didn’t.
 Just count the coupons that were returned."

+13. "“You just have to sell them on the benefit of those things anyway and turn a blind eye to the high probability that they won’t need these things later on.”"

+“Don’t, don’t, don’t mention that you have a trade-in until after you’ve negotiated a price.

+"For example, if the salesman is able to focus the buyer’s attention on the monthly payment, then the buyer will fail to notice the length of the contract.
+But each month of extra payments is then a month of pure gravy to the dealer."

 ### Fun Quotes